Cliff Finch: Executive action

 In office, Finch held monthly "work days", whereby he would perform menial jobs to keep in contact with constituents.
 As governor, he helped save Mississippi's savings and loan industry from collapse, and provided flood relief after the 1979 Easter flood.
 During his tenure several people of minority status were elevated to positions of responsibility.
-He appointed the first black woman to the State College Board, selected a black man to lead the Governor's Office of Minority Affairs, and expanded the Minority Affairs Council to include Chinese people, Choctaw Native Americans, and more blacks.
-His actions to increase minority representation in government remained largely nominal; only seven percent of his first-year appointments went to blacks.
+He appointed the first black woman to the State College Board, selected a black man to lead the Governor's Office of Minority Affairs, and expanded the Minority Affairs Council to include Chinese people, Choctaw Native Americans, and more African Americans.
+His actions to increase minority representation in government remained largely nominal; only seven percent of his first-year appointments went to African Americans.

 Finch's tenure was marred by scandals.
 A federal grand jury conducted a three-year-long investigation into his administration and several state agencies were accused of corruption and mismanagement.
 Finch was never found guilty of any wrongdoing, though some of his aides and appointees were indicted.
 His marital tensions also received media coverage, as it was rumored that he and his wife fought in the Governor's Mansion.
 One rumor reported in the Jackson media suggested that Zelma shot Finch in the mansion during a heated debated about rumored affairs, though no evidence has ever been produced to substantiate the story.
 She eventually moved out, and Finch told the press that she was mentally ill.
 In 1979 his wife filed for divorce.
 By the end of his term, his approval ratings were the lowest among any Mississippi public official.